aggviolinist/aggviolinist/README.md

 👋 Hi, I’m Kelvin Mulandi

- Smart Contract Developer 👀 -> 💻

 Greetings , Welcome to my profile, I'm greatful you stopped by.
 While you want to check out my repositories, let me introduce myself in a jiffy.
-I am a Smart Contract Developer.
-I enjoy learning and writing code to make the Block chain Ecosystem a better place to engage in.

 - ♻️ Everything is learnable

-- 🗣️ Let's talk about ... .block chain,python,smart contract, ethereum, solidity, brownie
+- 🗣️ Let's talk about ... .code

 - 📬 Chat me up on ...mulandimaei76@gmail.com